Danny Davis and the Nashville Brass: The MGM days

-Move to RCA
+Move to RCA Victor

-In the mid-1960s, Davis moved to the RCA label.
+In the mid-1960s, Davis signed with RCA Victor.
 While still in New York he pitched his idea of recording country songs with a brass ensemble.
-Not long after he joined RCA, Davis was approved for transfer to the Nashville office by Chet Atkins.
+Not long after he joined RCA Victor, Davis was approved for transfer to the Nashville office by Chet Atkins.

-In Nashville, Davis was assigned to produce sessions on Waylon Jennings.
+In Nashville, Atkins assigned Davis to produce sessions for Waylon Jennings.
 Even though it was a recording produced by Davis that earned Jennings his first Grammy Award ("MacArthur Park" with The Kimberlys), the two men did not have a good working relationship.
 It is reported that on one occasion Jennings pulled a gun on Davis during a recording session, but Davis denies the incident ever took place.
 Davis also worked with other RCA artists including Dottie West, Floyd Cramer and Hank Locklin.

 Launching the Nashville Brass

 One evening Davis was in the presence of his employer, Chet Atkins, and Davis told Atkins of his idea of recording country songs with brass instruments.
 Davis set out to work on a demo.
 He chose Nashville arranger and fellow trumpeter, Bill McElhiney, to help create the sound of the Nashville Brass.
 The basic idea was to replace the vocalist with a brass ensemble (two to three trumpets, two trombones) playing over a standard country rhythm section (guitar, bass, drums, banjo).

 For his recordings, Davis assembled a rhythm section from Nashville's A-Team of session musicians: Grady Martin (guitar), Floyd Cramer (piano), Bob Moore (bass), Buddy Harmon (drums), Bobby Thompson (banjo), John Hartford (banjo).
 When completed, Atkins hand carried the demo (Hank Williams' "I Saw The Light") to a meeting of RCA executives in California.
 In October 1968 the first album The Nashville Brass Play The Nashville Sound was released.
 The first album was followed by The Nashville Brass featuring Danny Davis Play More Nashville Sounds in 1969.
 Neither sold well.